-- The President-Elect shall be elected every year and will serve one year as President-Elect, one year and President, and one year as Past-President.
+- The President-Elect shall be elected every other year and will serve two years as President-Elect, and two years as President.

 - The Secretary-Treasurer and the Student Director-at-Large shall be appointed by the Board of Directors annually.

 - The Member-At-Large shall be elected for a three year term but terms should be staggered to provide continuity of service on the Board.

 - The Nominating Committee will present nominations for the Officers of the Society in March.
 The Nominating Committee will consist of the President-Elect (Chair), the Secretary-Treasurer, and a Board Member-At-Large.

 - Prospective Officers must give their consent before their names can be placed in nomination.